romanofoti/ds_blog/_posts/2017-1-23-papers_retraction_analysis.md

 {% include image.html img="images/retraction_analysis_post/retraction_analysis_post_53_0.png" title="retraction count summary" width="900" %}

 I personally find this plot quite informative.
-Here is what we can say:
+Here are a few things we can say:

  - The top 5 authors have over 35 retractions (each!) under their belts
- - There are over 30 people with more than 10 retractions
+ - There are more than 30 people with at least 10 retractions
- - A good number of authors appear to have a habit of being in the middle pack of the authorshio of retracted papers
+ - Most authors tend to be first author OR middle author OR last author
- - With very few exceptions, authors contribute in a predominant way, either first, last or middle author, to their total retraction count
+ - A good number of authors appear to have a habit of being in the middle of the pack of the authorship of retracted papers

 ### Network analysis

 An important part is missing to make something more than superficial out of the story so far.
-We have seen that a good number of authors have a lot of retracted paper in their academi CV.
+We have seen that a good number of authors have a lot of retracted papers in their academis CV.
 We have not investigated the reason for retraction in any of those cases, but it is reasonable to believe that each one of them is at least academically "negligent".
-Additionally, we have seen that authors are somewhat "specialized" in retracted papers, that is, some of them tend to be the first author of retracted papers, other the last, other appear everywhere else in the authorship list.
+Additionally, we have seen that authors are somewhat "specialized" in retracted papers, that is, some of them tend to be the first author of retracted papers, others the last, others appear everywhere else in the authorship list.
 This begs the questions:

  - Are there "pockets" of academic negligence?
  - Can we identify clusters of people that have contributed substantially to the academic papers' retraction records?

-In order to answer these questions, I look into the co-authorship distribution and analyze the "network" of retraction using graphs.
+In order to answer these questions, I look into the co-authorship distribution and analyze the "network" of retractions using graphs.
-To this aim, I take advantage of the networks library in python and start building the graph.
+To this aim, I take advantage of the NetworkX library in python and start building the graph.

 #### Building nodes and edges

-I follow the directions in the Networkx library documentation regarding how to build the graph.
-Some boilerplate functions are provided in appendix, but the main idea is to have:
+I follow the directions in the NetworkX library documentation regarding how to build the graph.
+Some boilerplate functions are provided in the appendix, but the main idea is to have:

  - One node for each author, with attributes describing total retraction count, and the individual counts as first, last or middle author
- - One edge for each co-authoship, with weight assigned based on how many retracted papers are shared by the given two authors
+ - One edge for each co-authorship, with weight assigned based on how many retracted papers are shared by the given two authors

 ```python